Meet the Unkitawa Staff

 Executive Director, Yakama

 Misty has a strong history in management and customer service.
 She is an effective multi-tasker and easily manages high-stress situations and challenging environments.
 Her passion is humanitarian work and actions that lead to growth, healing, and knowledge.
-Her drive to create change led her to the Innovations Program.
+Her drive to create change led her to the Innovations Program, which became our Indigenous Wellness Program in 2024.

 Misty has innovative ideas, worldly views, and a passion for growing Unkitawa’s Innovations program.
 She is deeply involved in indigenous community outreach.
 She implements cultural programs, provides additional resources, looks for new funding sources and opportunities, and continually deepens her understanding of the Native community’s needs.

-In addition to being our Innovations Director, Misty enjoys baking, organizing events, and crafting.
+In addition to being our Indigenous Wellness Manager, Misty enjoys baking, organizing events, and crafting.
 She has worked within substance abuse programs on reservations to bring wellbriety to native communities.

 - Sisters in Common